 - People in your life notice that you are always distracted or distant

-Ruminating is a pattern of thinking that becomes deeply ingrained in the brain, creating repetitive neural pathways and perpetually activating them.12 Our thoughts quite literally fall into a rut and become our default way of thinking.
+Our thoughts quite literally fall into a rut and become our default way of thinking when we ruminate.
 The brain, though, is capable of learning and changing, and with deliberate steps, you can gradually stop ruminating and free your thoughts to explore other ideas.

 1. Create & Uphold Boundaries

 Having clear separation between different aspects of your life, such as work and relaxation or in your relationships, can prevent stress and problems from one area seeping into other areas.
-According to research, people who maintain boundaries (for example, between work and home life) create a protective buffer that reduces stress and rumination.13
+According to research, people who maintain boundaries (such as between work and home life) create a protective buffer that reduces stress and rumination.13

 To help you keep ruminations about work from bogging down your downtime or that stressful conversation you had with a friend from dominating your time with your partner, create a clear distinction between one situation and the next.
 Give yourself time to transition your thoughts and emotions by carving out a few minutes of private time to breathe deeply and mentally reset.
 Remind yourself that you’re leaving one situation and are now going to think about and pay attention to the next one.